Understanding Exchange Performance

 Multiple switched fast Ethernet networks of gigabit Ethernet connections are recommended.

 Performance-related issues may arise because your hardware, firmware, or software drivers aren't designed to work in your configuration.
-For more information, see the Products Designed for Microsoft Windows Web site.
+For more information, see the Windows Hardware Development Web site.

 As storage requirements increase and companies consolidate servers, you must balance cost, availability, and performance when you design a storage system.
 Take time to invest in good storage design before you implement it.
 Unlike processors and memory, which you can scale while the network is active, storage redesign requires network downtime to implement.
 Tuning your Exchange storage becomes a critical component in the overall performance of your Exchange environment.